BxObs Assessment Assistant Applet

 Fair user experience

-Starting a new observation
+Starting a New Observation

 Open a new observation